perldude/perldude/README.md

 ### History

-When I started college, both the IBM PC and the Macintosh did not exist but they did when I finished.
+Both the IBM PC and the Macintosh did not exist when I started college.
+They did when I finished.
 UCSB was using
 [BSD Unix](https://en.wikipedia.org/wiki/Berkeley_Software_Distribution)
 (Berkeley also being a UC school) so I have been using the vi(m) editor